 These hardy yet docile goats can adapt to many different climates and require only minimal shelter and care, plus they can provide you with milk.
 Whether you're planning to compete with your goat or are hoping to breed Pygmys, there are plenty of ways that you can put a Pygmy goatto use on your farm.

 Originating from the Cameroon Valley of West Africa, the Pygmy goat is a popular breed of miniature domestic goat.
-Pygmy goats were brought to the United States from European zoos in the 1950s, and were subsequently used in zoos and for animal research.
-Eventually, the Pygmy goat was acquired by private breeders and began to be sold as companion animals.
+African pygmy goats were brought to the United States from European zoos in the 1950s and were subsequently used in zoos and for animal research.
+Eventually, they were acquired by private breeders and began to be sold as companion animals and farm animals.

-Despite their size, Pygmy goats are quite hardy and can adapt to any climate.
-In addition to their tough constitution, Pygmy goats have an aloof but friendly personality.
+Despite their size, these West African goats are quite stocky and can weather any climate.
+In addition to their tough constitution, Pygmys have an aloof but friendly personality.
 Does have overall friendly temperaments, but bucks are known to be a bit stubborn and independent, although good-natured nonetheless.
 This combination of hardiness and positive disposition are two characteristics that make Pygmy goats great pets and show animals.

-While Pygmy goats are most commonly kept as pets, they can also be used for milk production.
-Pygmy goats can produce, on average, between one to two quarts of 4.5% to 11% butterfat milk.
+While these goats are most commonly kept as pets or used as meat goats, they can also be used for milk production.
+Typical Pygmy goat gestation lasts approximately 155 days, and there are between 1-2 baby Pygmy goats per litter.
+Pygmy does can produce, on average, between one to two quarts of 4.5% to 11% butterfat milk.
 Their milking period, however, is shorter than other dairy goats, producing milk for only 120 to 180 days out of the year.